Tejaswireddyallam/GDPFall2024-Group2/README.md

 Conducted a review on final functional requirements.

-I have analyzed gathered some required information for documenting software requirements specification
+I have analyzed gathered some required information for documenting software requirements specification.<hr>

+11/15/2024 - <br>
+Worked on finalizing the functional requirements, organized git repository.